Girma-Tadesse-git/explore-ethiopia-html-css/README.md

 > **Note:**
 > This website is static and does not include backend functionality.
 All forms are for layout/demo purposes only.

-## Credits

-- Images are sourced from Unsplash and Wikimedia Commons under appropriate licenses.
 - All content is for educational and non-commercial use.

 ---

-&copy; 2025 Ethiopia Heritage.
+&copy; 2025
 All rights reserved.